List of accidents and incidents involving the Boeing B-52 Stratofortress: 1983

 On 26 January, a B-53G (tail number 57-6507) from the 319th Bombardment Wing (Heavy) out of Grand Forks AFB, North Dakota burned to the ground after post-flight maintenance of a fuel transfer valve.
 The valve was popping circuit breakers and technicians were performing fault isolation.
 The valve was energized in an almost empty fuel cell.
 Technicians were continually resetting the breaker.
 The valve motor ignited the explosive fuel vapor in the tank.

 On 11 April, a B-52G (tail number 58-0161) of the 19th Bomb Wing out of Robins AFB, Georgia struck the slope of a mountain located 20 mi north of St George, Utah.
 The airplane departed Robins AFB on an exercise (Red Flag mission) bound for California.
 En route, it deviated from the prescribed flight path several times and was assisted and reoriented by an Airborne early warning and control (AWACS) crew.
 While cruising over Utah in poor visibility, the crew failed to realize the altitude was insufficient.

 1984

 On 16 October, a B-52G (tail number 57-6479) from the 92nd Bombardment Wing, Fairchild AFB, Washington, crashed in Arizona.
 The aircraft was on a night training mission.
-The crew encountered an unexpected situation (unknown technical problems) and decided to abandon the aircraft.
+The crew encountered an undisclosed technical issue and decided to abandon the aircraft.
 It crashed in a canyon located in Hunts Mesa, in the Navajo reservation about 13 mi northeast of Kayenta, Arizona.
 Two crew members died while five others were rescued.
-The gunner's turret did not stow as designed and his legs were severed.
+The gunner was struck by wreckage after ejection; one leg was severed.
+The other fatality was the observer in the IP seat who could not manually bailout before impact.
 The aircraft disintegrated on impact.
-And alternative version is the aircraft hit the top of a ridge during low‑level flight training and broke apart.
+An alternative explanation is that the aircraft struck the top of a ridge during low‑level flight training and broke apart.